UPDATE: FamilySearch Digital Records Access Replacing Microfilm

 “FamilySearch is committed to meeting customers’ needs as much as possible during this transition to digital access,” said Diane Loosle, FamilySearch’s Director of Patron Services.
 “We really appreciate the wonderful feedback we have received since the initial announcement.
 It is helping us better facilitate customer experiences during this next phase.”

-Loosle said FamilySearch's over 5,000 family history centers will continue to provide access to relevant technology, premium subscription services, and digital records, including restricted content not available at home.
-Centers have the option to return microfilm that is available online or otherwise not needed.
+FamilySearch's over 5,000 family history centers will continue to provide access to relevant technology, premium subscription services, and digital records, including restricted content not available at home.
+Centers have the option to continue to return microfilm that is available online or otherwise not needed.
 As more images are published online, centers may reevaluate whether to retain microfilm holdings.

 FamilySearch International is the largest genealogy organization in the world.
 FamilySearch is a nonprofit, volunteer-driven organization sponsored by The Church of Jesus Christ of Latter-day Saints.
 Millions of people use FamilySearch records, resources, and services to learn more about their family history.
 To help in this great pursuit, FamilySearch and its predecessors have been actively gathering, preserving, and sharing genealogical records worldwide for over 100 years.
 Patrons may access FamilySearch services and resources free online at FamilySearch.org or through over 5,000 family history centers in 129 countries, including the main Family History Library in Salt Lake City, Utah.